 Commercial Use - Flying in Town of Cambridge Public Space

-If you intend to fly your drone for or at work (commercially), as well as adhering to the CASA regulations in relation to drones, there are extra rules you must follow.
-You may also need to register your drone and get a licence or accreditation.
+If you intend to fly your drone for work (commercially), you will need to adhere to the CASA regulations in relation to drones.

 - It is illegal to fly for money or reward unless you have a remote pilot licence (RePL) or you're flying in the excluded category (sub-2 kilogram or private landholder).